 Frequently asked questions about standardized tests

-No. While we do receive many applications from students with high test scores, we consider standardized test scores in the context of all the other information we have about a candidate.
+There are no minimum standardized test requirements, and we review all applications regardless of any test scores provided.
+While we do receive many applications from students with high test scores, we consider standardized test scores in the context of all the other information we have about a candidate.
 Test scores are one way to demonstrate academic potential, but applicants may show their preparedness for the rigors of Brown in a variety of ways.

 We look at your test scores along with other information about your academic promise as we read your complete application.
 We do not attempt to assess test results in a formulaic way.
 If you have taken tests more than once, we concentrate on your highest scores.
-For the two components of the SAT we focus on your best scores, regardless of the date you took the test.
-We do not calculate averages, nor do we look at the sum total of the components.

 To have scores sent to Brown, you will need to provide our institutional code numbers: